saisandeepvaddi/funcrypt/README.md

 # funcrypt

 Fun tool for nerds to create and write in own cryptic script.
-Something like _Caesar Cipher_ but English alphabet can be mapped to your own like.
+Something like _Caesar Cipher_ but English alphabet mapped to Unicode characters of own like.

-> Q ) I can write some random lines on paper and that will be my script, right ?
+> Q) _Why do I need this ?_
 >
-> Ans ) Exactly.
-But, you can type here
+> &nbsp;If you want to write down your thoughts that no one else should be able to read.
+So, create a mapping of English alphabet with random unicode characters.
+>
+> You will memorize them by frequent use.
+>
+> Q) _I can draw some random lines on paper and that can be my script, right ?_
+>
+> &nbsp; Sure.
+This tool gives interface for that.
+Instead of random lines, you choose from Unicode characters because they can be typed and printed.

-## How ?
+## How?

 Collect Unicode character codepoints from [unicode-table](https://unicode-table.com/) or anywhere.

-In the app, change keyboard config with Unicodes in "U+1234" or "1234" format for each key.
+In the app, change keyboard config with Unicodes in "U+1234" or "1234" format for each letter.

 ## Roadmap

-Current deployment is just first version with basics.
+Development just started.
+Current version is just beta with basics.

 Following features may be expected.

 * Save / Export cryptic text to pdf
+* Save written documents to cloud
 * Update keyboard mapping from file
 * Random key mapping generation
 * Better UI